Language exposure for deaf children: Benefits of language exposure

-Sign languages such as American Sign Language have been recognized as official languages after research that started in the 1960s.
-The research proved that signed languages are real languages with complex structure, syntax, and grammar just like that of spoken languages.
-Furthermore, they both make use of the same regions in the left hemisphere of the brain for planning and processing language.
+Sign languages such as American Sign Language have been recognized as official languages following research that began in the 1960s.
+Research has established that signed languages encompass the same linguistic complexity as spoken languages, with intricate structures, syntax, and grammar that are comparable to those found in spoken languages.
+Furthermore, they both utilize the same regions in the left hemisphere of the brain for planning and processing language.

-Both deaf children and hearing children with proper language exposure and education have normal cognitive developments.
+Both deaf children and hearing children with proper language exposure and education have normal cognitive development.
 In fact, deaf children and hearing children have similar language milestones and timelines.
-According to the language development and milestone sources, babies that can hear who are exposed to language will typically start to babble (e.g., ma-ma, da-da) between the ages of six and twelve months.
+According to language development and milestone sources, babies who can hear and are exposed to language typically start to babble (e.g., ma-ma, da-da) between the ages of six and twelve months.
 Similarly, deaf babies that are exposed to a signed language will start to "babble" with their hands by using organized and repetitive elements of their signed language.

-Deaf, hard of hearing, and hearing children have equal potential to develop typical cognitive abilities; deafness does not directly cause any cognitive impairments nor language delays.
+In keeping with this, deaf, hard of hearing, and hearing children have equal potential to develop typical cognitive abilities; deafness does not directly cause any cognitive impairments or language delays.
 However, deaf and hard of hearing children are at much higher risk for having inadequate exposure to language during their critical periods which can in turn cause cognitive and language delays.